-- .
-Full Implementation of CREW at GASHA;

-- Monitoring and reporting on progress;

-- Introduction of CREW program in NL site.

-- Clarifying the perimeters of the Senior Leadership Group not Clinical Staff as participants; - Frequency of meeting schedule (every two months) and attendance could be an issue; - Development of 6-month activity plan still in progress; - Weekly teleconferences with COR&D Lead for support/updates; - Jan Hanifen, Nurse Manager has championed the CREW project as lead in survey distribution and monitoring. - CREW contracted to begin change management work with Newfoundland site in spring of 2011. - Awaiting decisions on continued funding to support further implementation in NL.
+- Full Implementation of CREW at GASHA; - Monitoring and reporting on progress; - Introduction of CREW program in NL site. - Implementation of the Needs Analysis for CREW at the Labrador City site; - .
+Identification and training of a CREW champion at the Labrador City site; - Organizing implementation of the CREW program at the Lab West site. - Follow-up evaluation with the CREW implementation at GASHA in Nova Scotia; - Addition of the CREW report to the process evaluation. - .
+Issues: - Clarifying the perimeters of the Senior Leadership Group not Clinical Staff as participants; - Frequency of meeting schedule (every two months) and attendance could be an issue; - .
+Development of 6-month activity plan still in progress; - .
+Weekly teleconferences with COR&D Lead for support/updates;

+- Jan Hanifen, Nurse Manager has championed the CREW project as lead in survey distribution and monitoring. - CREW contracted to begin change management work with Newfoundland site in spring of 2011. - Awaiting decisions on continued funding to support further implementation in NL. - Finding appropriate, cost effective and sustainable processes for implementation of CREW at the more remote Lab West site.